quotient-im/libQuotient/CONTRIBUTING.md

-Checking the code on at least one configuration is essential; if you only have a hasty fix that doesn't even compile, better make an issue and put a link to your commit into it (with an explanation what it is about and why).
+Checking the code on at least one configuration is essential; if you only have a hasty fix that doesn't even compile, better make an issue and put a link to your commit or gist into it (with an explanation what it is about and why).

 ### Standard checks